SoftUni-Internal/interactive-content/EN/09-Design-Patterns/02-Structural-patterns.md

 The composite pattern allows us to **combine** different types of objects in **tree structures**

-It gives us the possibility to treat the **same objects**.

 Also, our composite pattern could describe a whole hierarchy of objects.

-It's an interesting fact, that **composite pattern** is a pretty used solution for most problems that required building a tree structure.
+The **composite pattern** is a pretty used solution for most problems that require  building a tree structure.

 The composite pattern consist of 3 main objects: